More on Maximally Permissive Similarity Control of Discrete Event Systems: Saturated -automata

 \begin{corollary}(Correction of Theorem 3 in \cite{2020Synthesis}) Let $G$ and $R$ be two automata with $G \sqsubseteq_{uc} R$.
 If $R$ is image-finite, then $\widetilde{(G,R)^\uparrow}\in \MSP(G,R)$. \end{corollary}

 We can modify the clause $(\ref{def-S arrow old}-c)$ in Definition $\ref{def-S arrow old}$ to provide methods of constructing maximally permissive supervisors that solve the $(G,R)$-similarity control problem whenever $G \sqsubseteq_{uc} R$, which don't depend on the assumption of image-finiteness.
 In other words, we can modify Takai's construction to make Theorem 1-3 in \cite{2020Synthesis} hold in general.
 In detail, we have the following two corollaries.
+It's not difficult to verify that both of the below modifications will result in saturated $(G,R)$-automata.
+Therefore, by Theorem \ref{th-couter-S arrow is a solution2} and \ref{theorem-couter-maximall-permessive}, they hold immediately.

 \begin{corollary}(Modify Takai's Construction 1) For any automaton $G$ and $R$, if $G\sqsubseteq_{uc}R$, then $(G,R)_1^\uparrow\in \MSP(G,R)$, where $(G,R)_1^\uparrow$ is defined as Definition $\ref{def-S arrow old}$ except that the clause $(\ref{def-S arrow old}-c)$ is weakened as